A thief's tale: Lexington Lewis - one of NZ's worst burglars - is back behind bars

 Hours after the Herald story, one of their own called from the lower North Island.

 I think your burglar, he said, is Lex Lewis.
-I know him well, he's prolific and everything about your suspect fits his modes operandi.
+I know him well, he's prolific and everything about your suspect fits his modus operandi.

 Lewis was located, arrested, charged and remanded in custody.